C-Mierez/pulse-ai/README.md

 Given that all content is managed by Prismic, the website preserves consistency pretty well.
 Content that belongs to a different page but can be previewed on another page is easily accessible and thus changes on one page can be reflected on another page without needing to update the codebase.

 ### TODO
-- [ ] Fix lack of global padding on small screens
+- [x] Add responsive layout
-- [ ] Add responsive layout
+- [x] Fix lack of global padding on small screens
 - [ ] Add localization
 - [ ] Add more data to mobile nav menu, like a footer
 - [ ] Fill the Features page with something